maru3172/3DGP-DirectX12/README.md

 # 3DGP-DirectX12

 3D Game Programming - DirectX12 Project and Practice

 This is DirectX12 3D Game Programming Guide.

+You can check each progress to find the location you want and study.

+However, this sample may not be accurate because it was made by students after watching the lecture.
+If so, I hope you enjoy studying DirectX12.

 1. 초기화 - 초기화, 삼각형 띄우기, ConstantBuffer, Root Signature, Index Buffer, Texture Mapping, Depth Stencil View